WHAT IS VEGANUARY? MEAL IDEAS, FOOD SWAPS, AND INSPIRATION FOR GOING VEGAN IN JANUARY 2023

-- Restaurant recommendations: Are you dining out in LA, Chicago, or Santa Barbara?
+- Restaurant recommendations: Are you dining out in LA, Chicago, London, Paris, or Santa Barbara?
 I’ve taken a vegan food tour of each city and have aptly compiled list of the best spots for you to veg out.

 Essential Vegan Food Swaps